botworld-wiki/beatburger.github.io/_bots/chainer.md

 layout: bot
 title: Chainer
 name: Chainer
-description: "Not the most mobile bot, but that doesn't matter when it can bring the fight to itself."
+description: "Rare Tank - Not the most mobile bot, but that doesn't matter when it can bring the fight to itself."
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885545888360054794/chainer.png"

 botName: Chainer